Military transport jobs span the world with roles that involve the delivery of essential supplies and services for our global fighting force.

 Aircraft mechanics inspect, service, and repair the Military’s fleet of helicopters and airplanes.
 These mechanics troubleshoot and maintain the aircraft’s structure, engines, and other components, including mission-critical features such as weapons and electronic warfare, and coatings for stealth purposes.

 Airplane pilots in the Military train, organize, and equip the nation’s air services to support the national and international policies of the government.
 They operate many different jet and propeller planes.
 Aircraft range from combat airplanes to supersonic fighters and bombers.
 In addition to flying aircraft, airplane pilots develop flight plans, check weather reports, brief and direct all crew members, and perform system operation checks to test the proper functioning of instrumentation, controls, and electronic and mechanical systems on the flight deck.

 Air traffic controllers direct the movement of aircraft into and out of military airfields.
-They track aircraft using navigational aids.
-They coordinate and communicate aircraft movement information as well as weather and airfield conditions.
+They operate communications equipment and track aircraft using navigational aids.
+They coordinate and communicate aircraft movement information, as well as weather and airfield conditions.
 They also provide critical information to direct the action of combat aircraft engaged in close air support and other offensive air operations.